wp-plugins/remote-my-project-playlist-plugin-for-wordpress/readme.txt

 There are a few options you can set with the player:

-type - either "playlist" (default) or "single".
+type - either "playlist" (default) or "single"
 1. "playlist" will show thumbnails of all files in the playlist, and show the video in a popup window
 2. "single" shows a single video player, with all files in the playlist as a set of scrollable thumbnails below the video

-width - the width of the video player in single mode, 640px by default height - the height of the player in single mode, 480px by default autoplay - either "true" (default) or "false", sets if videos start playing once they are loaded
+width - the width of the video player in single mode, 640px by default
+height - the height of the player in single mode, 480px by default
+autoplay - either "true" (default) or "false", sets if videos start playing once they are loaded

 Example of a full shortcode
 [rmp-video playlist="http://remotemyproject.net/rss/index/1" type="single" width="800" height="480" autoplay="false"]

 == Requirements ==